-- Very easy to position and use
+- It’s very easy to position and use.

-- Build feels a bit cheap
+- The build feels a bit cheap.

-- Won’t work on after-market TPMS sensors
+- It won’t work on after-market TPMS sensors.

-- Not suitable for heavy-duty trucks
+- It’s not suitable for heavy-duty trucks.

 Mechanics and garages need a TPMS relearn tool that will work reliably with any GM that comes through the door.
 The Baogoo EL-50448 TPMS Relearn Tool does just that.
 You can use it the same way on any GM, making your job faster and easier.